jsjoeio/joeprevite.com/content/2020-05-22-book-review-writing-an-interpreter-in-go/index.md

 ## Purchase the Book

 If you want to purchase the book, you can do so here at [interpreterbook.com](https://interpreterbook.com/).
 You can even buy this book plus his [compiler book](https://compilerbook.com/) in a [bundle](https://gumroad.com/l/waiig_wacig_bundle) and save!
 Highly recommend.

+## Thank you

+Special thanks to Thorsten for reviewing this before I put it out!
+Not only did he catch a decent number of typos, but he gave me feedback of certain pieces of this post.
+It's not every day an author takes the time to do that so thank you!